arun-kr-reddy/notes/cplusplus.md

 - **where to keep template:** a template is a pattern that the compiler uses to generate a family of classes or functions, so for the compiler to generate the code it must see both the template definition (not just declaration) and the specific types/whatever used to fill-in the template, so keep declaration & definition in a header & include it

 ## error handling
-- **exception:** thrown when there is an error, constructor of exception receives a string error message, use `what()` to get exception string
+- **exception:** thrown when there is an error, ctor of exception receives a string error message, use `what()` to get exception string
   - `logic_error`
   - `invalid_argument`
   - `domain_error`: not defined for certain domain